 Section 2.
-In instances covered by this article, an employee, when called out with his/her supervisor's approval, shall receive car mileage, both ways, between home and assigned office location at the IRS mileage reimbursement rate, if a county car is unavailable and the employee must use his/her personal automobile.
+In instances covered by this article, an employee, when called out with their supervisor's approval, shall receive car mileage, both ways, between home and assigned office location at the IRS mileage reimbursement rate, if a county car is unavailable and the employee must use their personal automobile.

 Section 3.
-The county agrees that when employees are contacted at home as authorized by the supervisor by phone to conduct work or required as an assignment to log on the county computer network from home, they shall be paid a minimum of one-quarter (1/4) hour and paid in one-quarter (1/4) hour increments for all time after the initial one-quarter (1/4) hour.
+The county agrees that when employees are contacted at home as authorized by the supervisor by phone to conduct work or required as an assignment to log on the county computer network from home, they shall be paid a minimum of one-half (1/2) hour and paid in one-quarter (1/4) hour increments for all time after the initial one-half (1/2) hour.

 Section 4.
-Employees, who are assigned to be on-call as duty officers, shall be compensated at the rate of four hundred dollars (\$400.00) for each regularly scheduled workweek of on-call assignment.
-Assignments as duty officer will be by seniority with the most senior officer being given his/her choice of which week to be duty officer.
+Employees, who are assigned to be on-call as duty officers, shall be compensated at the rate of four hundred fifty dollars (\$450) for each regularly scheduled workweek of on-call assignment.
+Assignments as duty officer will be by seniority with the most senior officer being given their choice of which week to be duty officer.
 Sign-up will be on a regular basis per current practice.
 An officer may also agree to take over another officer's duty officer assignment with notice to management.
 Time worked by the duty officer, while on duty, will be considered hours worked and compensated at the employee's overtime rate of pay.